 Here are two sets of coincidences that begin in the Whitechapel Gallery, London, and end, for the time being, in Rome.

-In December 2015 I went to an exhibition by Emily Jacir on the life and murder of her fellow Palestinian Wael Zuaiter, an intellectual who took refuge in Rome.
+In December 2015 I went to an exhibition by Emily Jacir on the life and murder of her fellow Palestinian Wael Zuaiter, a translator who took refuge in Rome but was murdered by Mossad in 1972.
 There were photos of his bookshelves containing a number of books I’d also read and quotes from his own books from which it’s clear he was an intriguing and exemplary engaged intellectual.
 At the time of his death he was translating ‘One Thousand and One Nights’ into Italian.
 His letters also show him to be an unusually perceptive and trenchant critique of imperialism, as well as a firm opponent of political violence.
 He was tracked down by the Israeli secret services and murdered on his own doorstep.

 I’d been thinking about Rome as a safe haven.
 At the time we were living in Mexico but there were reports that the security situation in the areas where we lived was breaking down, with a new wave of threats against local restaurants and bars and a couple of murders on our doorstep.
 (I wrote about this here.)
 Around the same time I was reading a novel by Tomasso Pincio.
 I’d noticed this writer in bookshops because his nome de plume is a deliberate reference (and also adjacent on the bookshelf) to my favourite American novelist, Thomas Pynchon.